Teachers pay equity claim

 The Equal Pay Act outlines a light-touch approach and low threshold for determining arguability.
 The employers covered by the claim need to reach a joint decision on whether the claim is arguable.

-The purpose of the information sessions is so that employers named in the teachers claim can find out more about:
+The purpose of the information sessions was so that employers named in the teachers claim can find out more about:

 - what pay equity is (and how it differs from pay parity)